open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 The "Publish" span SHOULD always link to the creation context that was injected into a message either from a "Create" span or as a custom creation context.

-When instrumenting library API that always sends a single message, it's RECOMMENDED to create "Publish" span without "Create" span.
+When instrumenting a library API that always sends a single message, it is RECOMMENDED to create "Publish" span without "Create" span.

-When instrumenting library API that usually operate with batches, it's RECOMMENDED to create "Create" span for each message along with the "Publish" span.
+When instrumenting a library API that usually operate with batches, it is RECOMMENDED to create a "Create" span for each message along with the "Publish" span.
-It's also RECOMMENDED to provide a configuration option allowing to disable "Create" span creation.
+It is also RECOMMENDED to provide a configuration option allowing to disable "Create" span creation.

 #### Consumer spans